 0f all the pe0ple in h0mestuck t0 menti0n here gh0st aradia sh0uld be at the t0p 0f the list

-Mr. Freeze on Batman The Animated Series never really deviated from his cold, chilling (no pun intended) monotone, providing juxtaposition to the emotional depth of the character.
-Needless to say, it was effective.
+Mr. Freeze on Batman: The Animated Series never really deviated from his cold, chilling (no pun intended) monotone, providing juxtaposition to the emotional depth of the character.
+I,t was effective.
 Word Of God has it that his voice actor, Michael Ansara, struggled with this element of the role — his instinct was to act, and he had to be constantly reminded to be flat and robotic.